 The internal part has a magnet that connects with the external coil which also has a magnet.
 They attract each other to stay aligned.

 Yes.
 People with cochlear implants can go through the gates, but it could trigger the alarms.
 It is advised that you carry a card provided by your audiologist which will identify you as a cochlear implant recipient.

 No. It can be used consistently during take-off and landing as well as flying.

 No. The implant itself does not have a battery.
 The power is fed to the implant from the external part, the processor, which is on the outside of the ear and has a rechargeable/disposable battery.

-Because cochlear implants are recognized as standard treatment for severe to profound deafness, most medical aids cover/partially cover them.
+Because cochlear implants are recognized as standard treatment for moderate to profound deafness, most medical aids cover/partially cover them.
 TH-US-CIU will help you to obtain prior authorization from the appropriate medical aid company before proceeding with surgery.

 You will have to pay for repairs that are not covered by the initial warranty or covered by insurance.

 People with moderate to profound hearing loss.
 Children who were born without hearing and children who lose their hearing can benefit from an implant if implanted early enough.
 Adults and older children who once had enough hearing to perceive the sounds of speech have an easier time learning to use the new sound through an implant.